OpenHantek/OpenHantek6022/readme.md

 * To install the downloaded `*.deb` package, open a terminal window, go to the download directory and enter the command (as root) `apt install ./openhantek_..._amd64.deb`.
 This command will automatically install all dependencies of the program as well.
 * For installation of `*.rpm` packages follow similar rules, e.g. `dnf install ./openhantek-...-1.x86_64.rpm`.
 * The `*.tar.gz` achives contain only the binary for quick testing, they do not work without an recently installed complete package.
-Do not report any issues about the `*.tag.gz`!
+Do not report any issues about the `*.tar.gz`!
 * Get MacOSX packages from [macports](https://www.macports.org/ports.php?by=name&substr=openhantek) - thx [ra1nb0w](https://github.com/ra1nb0w).
 * Get [Fedora rpm packages](https://pkgs.org/download/openhantek) - thx [Vascom](https://github.com/Vascom).
 * [Download (untested) Windows build from last commit](https://ci.appveyor.com/project/Ho-Ro/openhantek6022/build/artifacts).